-Low self-esteem can have a big impact on our mental health.
+It can have a big impact on our mental health.
 People may feel unworthy, experience self-doubt, or struggle with body image.
-A study shows that a staggering 62% of 15- to 16-year-olds reported they felt under increased pressure to conform to ‘unreachable beauty standards’ because of social media.
+Research shows that a staggering 62% of 15- to 16-year-olds reported they felt under increased pressure to conform to ‘unreachable beauty standards’ because of social media.

 “When we have healthy self-esteem, we tend to feel positive about ourselves and life in general but when our self-esteem is low, we tend to see ourselves and our life in a more negative and critical light.
 We also feel less able to take on the challenges life throws at us.”
 Says The NHS.

 People with low self-esteem will often have negative beliefs and opinions about themselves – and may not feel they deserve love, happiness, or success.

 What can people with low self-esteem experience?

 Low self-esteem can be different for different people.
 These may include: